orbs-network/orbs-network-typescript/e2e/README.md

 The test script connects to a Public API Service of one of the nodes through a `public-network` docker network.

+> The default memory configuration of the Docker app on your Mac is insufficient to run e2e tests.
+Open the Docker `Preferences --> Advanced --> Memory` and set it to 4.0 GiB and 3 CPUs or more.
+Leaving the default 2.0 GiB may result in Docker containers getting stuck during the e2e run on your machine.

 ## How to build it

 ### Node build (Node=Server)